Center for Academic Success

 The Internships and Prior Learning Program stress practical experience, professional development, and the value of self-directed learning.
 The Internship Program is an individualized field experience that provides students with a unique opportunity to apply theory, expand knowledge, determine additional learning needs, explore careers, and develop a public awareness.
 Internships let undergraduates earn credit while test driving their majors.
 The Prior Learning Program offers courses that assist students in developing a portfolio of college-level learning that can come from work, volunteering, traveling, military service or other non-classroom life experiences.
 The office also houses service-learning course work that increases student awareness of community issues and require students to complete volunteer service hours.

-The Learning Hub (Office of Student Learning Services) offers free help to students in improving skills in writing, math and statistics, accounting/economics, science, academic/study skills, and, through a peer tutoring program, virtually any subject taught on the campus.
+The Learning Hub offers free help to students in improving skills in writing, math and statistics, accounting/economics, science, academic/study skills, and, through a peer tutoring program, virtually any subject taught on the campus.
 The Hub offers help to students at UIS in a variety of ways, including one-on-one appointments, both in person and online; supplemental instruction; online, in-class, or on-ground workshops; walk-in writing events; handouts and tutorials on the Hub website; and many more.

-OASIS, the Office of Advising Services, Information, and Supportserves entering first year students, some sophomores, and undeclared transfer students.
+The Office of Advising Services, Information, and Support (OASIS) serves entering first year students, some sophomores, and undeclared transfer students.
 Academic advisors help students determine courses each semester, monitor student progress, and connect students with other services on campus.
 OASIS serves as a resource to other academic and student service units on campus, as well as to college and faculty advisors.
 OASIS administers the Starfish early alert system, providing a campus-wide early identification and intervention program.
 OASIS also hosts a living-learning community, STARS, and a peer advising program that provides support to help new students transition into college life through individual and small group interactions with a peer leader.

-The Office of Testing Services, to be housed in the Human Resources Building, will assist faculty and staff with assessment services to admit and retain students and to assist the general public with proctoring services in a secure environment.
-We anticipate the office will open in early summer 2014.
+The Office of Testing Services assists faculty and staff with assessment services to admit and retain students.
+In addition, Testing Services offers exam proctoring for online classes and make-up exams, offers proctoring for some certification examinations, and assists the general public with proctoring services in a secure environment.